Itinerary | Gorillas to Cape Town

 We drive through mountain valleys and stony semi-desert following the farmland south through the sparsely populated areas of the Western Cape.
 Cederberg growing area of the centre of one of the Cape’s many wine routes.

+This morning is the end of our tour.
 While in Cape Town; go and climb Table Mountain or take the cable car to the top for views of the city and visit Robben Island